Cubic crystal system: Rock-salt structure

 Many transition metal monoxides also have the rock salt structure (TiO, VO, CrO, MnO, FeO, CoO, NiO, CdO).
 The early actinoid monocarbides also have this structure (ThC, PaC, UC, NpC, PuC).
-Other compounds showing rock salt like structure are TiB, ZrB, PbS, PbSe, PbTe, SnTe, AgF, AgCl, and AgBr.

 Fluorite structure

 Much like the rock salt structure, the fluorite structure (AB2) is also an Fm3̅m structure but has 1:2 ratio of ions.
 The anti-fluorite structure is nearly identical, except the positions of the anions and cations are switched in the structure.
 They are designated Wyckoff positions 4a and 8c whereas the rock-salt structure positions are 4a and 4b.

 Zincblende structure

 The space group of the Zincblende structure is called F4̅3m (in Hermann–Mauguin notation), or 216.
 The Strukturbericht designation is "B3".

 The Zincblende structure (also written "zinc blende") is named after the mineral zincblende (sphalerite), one form of zinc sulfide (β-ZnS).
 As in the rock-salt structure, the two atom types form two interpenetrating face-centered cubic lattices.
 However, it differs from rock-salt structure in how the two lattices are positioned relative to one another.
 The zincblende structure has tetrahedral coordination: Each atom's nearest neighbors consist of four atoms of the opposite type, positioned like the four vertices of a regular tetrahedron.
 In zinc sulfide the ratio of zinc to sulfur is 1:1.
 Altogether, the arrangement of atoms in zincblende structure is the same as diamond cubic structure, but with alternating types of atoms at the different lattice sites.
 The structure can also be described as an FCC lattice of zinc with sulfur atoms occupying half of the tetrahedral voids or vice versa.

 Examples of compounds with this structure include zincblende itself, lead(II) nitrate, many compound semiconductors (such as gallium arsenide and cadmium telluride), and a wide array of other binary compounds.
 The boron group pnictogenides usually have a zincblende structure, though the nitrides are more common in the wurtzite structure, and their zincblende forms are less well known polymorphs.

 This group is also known as the II-VI family of compounds, most of which can be made in both the zincblende (cubic) or wurtzite (hexagonal) form.

 This group is also known as the III-V family of compounds.